 Yes, we do.
 There aren’t enough of them.
-The ones that do exist are really good and the message is getting out, but we need even more people to hear and see and understand the message: Plastic is ruining our environment, poisoning us (cancer, endocrine and thyroid diseases, etc.), and littering our landscape.
-The Earth is SO Beautiful – don’t we want it to stay that way?
+The ones that do exist are really good and the message is getting out, but we need even more people to hear and see and understand the message: Plastic is ruining our environment, poisoning us (cancer, endocrine and thyroid diseases, etc.), and littering our landscapes.
+The Earth is so beautiful – don’t we want it to stay that way?

-And recycling is not the answer because only 9% of our plastic is actually getting recycled!
-That means 91% is ending up in landfills, the ocean, the rivers and lakes, beaches, parks, and our neighborhoods.
-It even ends up in our food and water that we drink.
+And recycling is not the answer.
+Only 9% of our plastic is actually getting recycled!
+That means 91% is ending up in landfills, the ocean, rivers and lakes, beaches, parks, and our neighborhoods.
+It even ends up in the food we eat and the water we drink.

 I signed up as a monthly, recurring donor today.
 Can you help too?
 You can also make a one-time donation in any amount you’d like.
 And if you’re really ambitious, you can create your own Facebook fundraiser!

 “The Story of Plastic isn’t just a movie.
 It’s a call to action.”